AustralianCancerDataNetwork/auscatverse/site-specific.md

 * Filepath to the Pentaho pipeline scripts that are used to populate the different AusCAT databases.
 * Link to the this URL for general Pentaho setup (currently on GitHub [here](https://github.com/AustralianCancerDataNetwork/auscat_installation#pentaho-installation), but point to the eventually deployed Sphinx page that will have that info)

-### Available AusCAT data
+### Available Outcomes/Linked data at AusCAT centre
-* Data that exists at that centre and ready in AusCAT's data stores
+* Registry/Outcomes/Linked data that exists at that centre and ready in AusCAT's data stores

 ### Deployed stacks
 * Could be description of proof of concept stack that was tested out at the centre
 * Description of Production version of the AusCAT stack at the centre

-### Clinical Projects
-* Projects that the AusCAT stack at the centre was involved in